giulio93/RevEng_433Mhz/README.md

                           *              0011 0010 <== Himidity

   * Serial_to_file.py       : A Python script, that write Arduino serial output into a file.

+* PIR_Sensor
+  * OWSOO_DECODE : The code used by Arduino to capture and print out the relevant signal in bitstring.
  ## More Info...

 https://rayshobby.net/reverse-engineer-wireless-temperature-humidity-rain-sensors-part-1/